BBsimonaBB/MagazinUniversal/README.md

 MySQL server is needed for the implementation of the database.
 The version of the server I use is 8.0.27 (MySQL Community Server - GPL) I personally use MySQL Workbench for the implementation of tables and relation.
+Also, we need a .jar fille that will manage our connectoin between the Java application and the data base.
+I recommend using: mysql-connector-java-8:0:28.jar as external library

 ## Usage